 - A substance abuse problem (alcoholism or drug addiction)

-After meeting with your healthcare provider, he or she can help you assess whether you are a good candidate for CBD.
-In general, CBD has very minimal risk and is considered safe.
-But for some individuals with specific health problems, CBD may pose a risk.
+After meeting with your healthcare provider, he or she can help you assess whether you are a good candidate for Hemp.
+In general, Hemp has very minimal risk and is considered safe.
+But for some individuals with specific health problems, Hemp may pose a risk.
 It is important to be open and honest with your healthcare provider when making this assessment.

-There is currently no treatment for a CBD allergy.
+There is currently no treatment for a Hemp allergy.
 If the allergy is mild, it may be manageable.
 But severe allergies can lead to anaphylaxis, so you should take it seriously.
-If you have severe or worsening symptoms of an allergic reaction with CBD use, stop immediately, and report your concerns to your doctor or pharmacist.
+If you have severe or worsening symptoms of an allergic reaction with Hemp use, stop immediately, and report your concerns to your doctor or pharmacist.

-Is It Possible to Be Allergic to Only One Type of CBD?
+Is It Possible to Be Allergic to Only One Type of Hemp?

-Yes, some people may be allergic to CBD smokeables, vaping products, or CBD topicals, but not necessarily to CBD oils.
-CBD plants can be a common allergen for those who suffer from pollen allergies or other seasonal allergies already.
-If you notice a reaction with one form of CBD, be sure to check with your doctor before you experiment with different types of CBD.
+Yes, some people may be allergic to Hemp smokeables, vaping products, or Hemp topicals, but not necessarily to Hemp oils.
+Hemp plants can be a common allergen for those who suffer from pollen allergies or other seasonal allergies already.
+If you notice a reaction with one form of Hemp, be sure to check with your doctor before you experiment with different types of Hemp.

-There are many excellent benefits to taking CBD.
-There is still ongoing research to prove what the full extent of the risks and benefits of CBD are, but to date, the data seems promising.
-To be sure you are safe with CBD, look out for symptoms of a CBD allergy, and meet with your doctor regularly for checkups.
+There are many excellent benefits to taking Hemp.
+There is still ongoing research to prove what the full extent of the risks and benefits of Hemp are, but to date, the data seems promising.
+To be sure you are safe with Hemp, look out for symptoms of a Hemp allergy, and meet with your doctor regularly for checkups.

-If you have any concerns about how your boy is reacting to CBD, or are unsure of whether or not you should try it, meet with your trusted healthcare provider today.
+If you have any concerns about how your boy is reacting to Hemp, or are unsure of whether or not you should try it, meet with your trusted healthcare provider today.

-The cannabidiol market -- or CBD market as it’s better known -- is kind of like the Wild West right now.
-Products are everywhere, you can find from pure CBD cigarettes to CBD creams, and they cover so much ground that it’s hard to keep up.
+The cannabidiol market -- or Hemp market as it’s better known -- is kind of like the Wild West right now.
+Products are everywhere, you can find from pure Hemp cigarettes to Hemp creams, and they cover so much ground that it’s hard to keep up.
 If you’re trying to dive in, whether headfirst or just gentle wade more than a dive, where the heck do you start?

-You can start right here, with the facts you need to make an informed decision: from the types of CBD available to the ways you can get that sweet, sweet CBD into your body.
+You can start right here, with the facts you need to make an informed decision: from the types of Hemp available to the ways you can get that sweet, sweet Hemp into your body.

-Full-spectrum CBD, like Pure Relief’s, contains all the compounds found in the hemp plant.
-Aside from cannabidiol, this includes things like terpenes, flavonoids, and other cannabinoids (CBD is one, and the high-inducing THC is another (up to 0.3% is allowed), but there’s a wide range of lesser-known varieties).
+Full-spectrum Hemp, like Pure Relief’s, contains all the compounds found in the hemp plant.
+Aside from cannabidiol, this includes things like terpenes, flavonoids, and other cannabinoids (Hemp is one, and the high-inducing THC is another (up to 0.3% is allowed), but there’s a wide range of lesser-known varieties).

 Research suggests cannabis plant compounds do their best when working together; a synergistic benefit called the entourage effect.
 Therefore, full-spectrum blends could technically be the most supportive per milligram compared to broad-spectrum and isolate.

-Broad-spectrum CBD should remove all THC but retain some terpenes and/or other cannabinoids.
+Broad-spectrum Hemp should remove all THC but retain some terpenes and/or other cannabinoids.
 This compromise allows the entourage effect to still take place to some degree.

 The exact blend and concentration of compounds depend on the manufacturer, so you’ll want to review independent lab results if possible.
-That’s a good place to start for any CBD product you’re considering!
+That’s a good place to start for any Hemp product you’re considering!

-CBD isolate is cannabidiol that has been extracted from everything else.
+Hemp isolate is cannabidiol that has been extracted from everything else.
 It’s as pure as it gets.
-But since that synergistic support has been stripped away, a CBD isolate dosage may not feel equivalent to its broad or full-spectrum counterpart.
+But since that synergistic support has been stripped away, a Hemp isolate dosage may not feel equivalent to its broad or full-spectrum counterpart.

 You may or may find that to be the case if you need to switch formulas.
 However, remember that isolate doesn’t work worse than broad or full-spectrum -- it simply works a little differently.

-Choosing the Best Way to Take CBD for Your Needs
+Choosing the Best Way to Take Hemp for Your Needs

-What it is: Sublingual CBD oil is basically the CBD oil that we’re all familiar with, and has an alcohol or oil base.
+What it is: Sublingual Hemp oil is basically the Hemp oil that we’re all familiar with, and has an alcohol or oil base.
 It comes in little tincture bottles, and you usually squeeze it into your mouth with a dropper.

-How it works: Rather than immediately swallowing, you hold the CBD oil under the tongue, or swish it around your mouth (buccal absorption), for about a minute.
-Blood vessel-rich tissue in your mouth absorbs some of the CBD directly into your bloodstream.
+How it works: Rather than immediately swallowing, you hold the Hemp oil under the tongue, or swish it around your mouth (buccal absorption), for about a minute.
+Blood vessel-rich tissue in your mouth absorbs some of the Hemp directly into your bloodstream.

-Why not: Most of the time, all the CBD isn’t going to dissolve.
+Why not: Most of the time, all the Hemp isn’t going to dissolve.
 You’ve still got to swallow it or wash it down, so most of it will go the slower way of oral ingestion.
-And since it’s sitting in the mouth, you may have to resort to flavored CBD oils to stomach it - we offer refreshing mint, though!
+And since it’s sitting in the mouth, you may have to resort to flavored Hemp oils to stomach it - we offer refreshing mint, though!

 What it is: All kinds of edibles.
 Basically, anything you have to swallow.
-Vitamin-like CBD gummies or capsules; CBD chocolate or chewy candy (CBD suckers you can get some buccal absorption out of); any CBD-infused food and drink; the oil you just held in your mouth for a minute.
+Vitamin-like Hemp gummies or capsules; Hemp chocolate or chewy candy (Hemp suckers you can get some buccal absorption out of); any Hemp-infused food and drink; the oil you just held in your mouth for a minute.

-How it works: You eat or drink the CBD, and it heads down to your digestive tract where it will be metabolized and eventually released into the bloodstream.
+How it works: You eat or drink the Hemp, and it heads down to your digestive tract where it will be metabolized and eventually released into the bloodstream.
 This is a common method of absorption for many medicines.
-It’ll work more effectively if your stomach isn’t empty -- CBD is broken down and dissolved in fats and lipids.
+It’ll work more effectively if your stomach isn’t empty -- Hemp is broken down and dissolved in fats and lipids.

 Why not: It lasts a long time because it takes effect so slowly -- think 45 minutes to an hour and a half.
 The first-pass metabolism means a fraction of what you take will be made inactive before ever reaching the blood.
 That metabolization happens in the liver, so drug and alcohol interactions should be taken into account.